wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/5-secure-session-hosts.md

 ## AppLocker

-AppLocker should be part of your overall application control strategy by allowing on predefined applications t run on your systems.
+AppLocker should be part of your overall application control strategy by allowing predefined applications to run on your systems.

-AppLocker control policies restriction rules based on file attributes such as the digital signature, product name, file name, and file version.
+AppLocker control policies restriction rules are based on file attributes such as the digital signature, product name, file name, and file version.
 The default rules block many scripts, Windows installer packages, and executables.

 AppLocker includes default rules for each rule collection to ensure that the files required for Windows to operate properly are allowed in an AppLocker rule collection.
 The default rules also allow members of the local **Administrators** group to run all Windows Installer files.
 The default rules are:
 - Allow members of the Everyone group to run digitally signed Windows Installer files.